 WIDE APPLICABILITY.
 Karen doesn’t just help you prepare materials and understand the interview process; she teaches you the underlying concepts, so you can start to apply the same ideas on your own.
 Even as you hone a specific document together, she’ll keep working to show you the principles involved.”
 Ph.D.
 Candidate in Cognitive Psychology

-“Your advice during our interview bootcamp was extremely valuable, and went a long way towards helping me prepare for what was ultimately a successful campus interview for my top tenure track job.
+“Your advice during our Interview Intervention session was extremely valuable, and went a long way towards helping me prepare for what was ultimately a successful campus interview for my top tenure track job.
 I think there are some key differences between the interview process in the sciences versus the humanities but the core of the process remains the same and I found myself recalling your advice many times during the two day interview.
 I was thrilled to get the offer, and can’t wait to get started!
 Thanks again.”
 2009 Ph.D., Biology, now Asst.
 Prof at major SLAC